UML-Cyber-Security/CCDC_Practice_Infrastructure/Linux/Teleport/README.md

-### Look into alternate way to make the certificate trusted
+### Look into alternate way to make the certificate trusted -- Not Working ATM
+1. Generate the Certificate with a SAN
+    ```
+    sudo openssl req -x509 -nodes -days 365 -newkey rsa:2048 -keyout /var/lib/teleport-info/privkey.pem  -addext "subjectAltName = DNS:<DNS>, IP:<IP>" -out /var/lib/teleport-info/fullchain.pem
+    ```
-1. Copy certificate over that is used by the teleport server.
+2. Copy certificate over that is used by the teleport server.
 This can be through the use of ```scp``` or something
-2. Move the certificate to the ```/usr/local/share/ca-certificates/``` directory.
+3. Move the certificate to the ```/usr/local/share/ca-certificates/``` directory.
 An example shown below.
 This should be the root certificate.
     ```
     mv servercert.crt /usr/local/share/ca-certificates/servercert.crt
     ```
-3. Run the following command to update the trusted certificate store
+4. Run the following command to update the trusted certificate store
     ```
     sudo update-ca-certificates
     ```
-4. Now we have a certificate validation error, likely due to the fact it is a self signed, we probably need to make an actual CA...
+5. Now we have a certificate validation error, likely due to the fact it is a self signed, we probably need to make an actual CA...
     * We may need to add an alt name that is the same name, alter images later if this is the case.